neuschaefer/reform-handbook/src/source/parts.rst

 .. image:: _static/illustrations/22t.png

-MNT Reform comes with custom "MBK" keycaps by FKcaps, but you can use any keycaps compatible with Kailh Choc keyswitches.
+MNT Reform comes with custom *MBK* keycaps by FKcaps, but you can use any keycaps compatible with Kailh Choc keyswitches.
 You can easily pull out individual keycaps with your fingernails or better, using a keycap puller, and swap them around.
 The only two keycap sizes on the keyboard are 1U and 1.5U.

 Replacing a Keyswitch
 ---------------------